 Croatian Competition Agency (CCA) is a regulatory agency established by the Decision of the Croatian Parliament of 20 September 1995 (operative as of early 1997).
 The CCA performs the activities within its scope and powers in independent and autonomous manner and is accountable to the Croatian Parliament for attaining its objectives.
 The responsibilities and powers of the CCA are prescribed by the Competition Act which covers its activities in the area of antitrust and merger control.

-As of 1 January 2010, the Judicial Academy functions as a public institution whose objectives include efforts to create conditions for the implementation of initial training programmes for trainees in judicial bodies and candidates for judges and deputy prosecutors (the State School for Judicial Officials programme) and to ensure ongoing professional training for judges and deputy prosecutors.
+Judicial Academy functions as a public institution whose objectives include efforts to create conditions for the implementation of initial training programmes for trainees in judicial bodies and candidates for judges and deputy prosecutors (the State School for Judicial Officials programme) and to ensure ongoing professional training for judges and deputy prosecutors.